sahiljani/full-stack-challenge/README.md

-# Wise Publishing Full Stack Challenge 👨‍💻
+# Wise Publishing Frontend Challenge 👨‍💻

-This challenge is meant to measure your capabilities as a full stack developer and the approach you take on problem-solving.
+This challenge is meant to measure your capabilities as a **senior frontend developer** and assess your approach to solving complex frontend problems.
+We value clean architecture, attention to performance, and good user experience.

-We are more interested on your approach rather than a finished challenge.
-We appreciate SOLID and KISS principles.
+We appreciate adherence to **SOLID**, **KISS**, and **DRY** principles and encourage a focus on performance, **Core Web Vitals (CWV)**, and UI/UX skills.

-We expect that a MVP ( Minimum Viable Product ) of this challenge to take roughly 2h.
-However, you will have the weekend to complete the task how you see fit.
+We expect that an MVP (Minimum Viable Product) of this challenge will take roughly 3-4 hours.
+However, you will have the weekend to complete the task.
-Anything extra is appreciated but not required for a successful completion of the challenge.

-## Brief 💼

-### Project Name: WiseJobs 🦉
+## Project Name: **WiseJobs** 🦉

-## Requirements ⚙️
+### Requirements ⚙️

-Must use [Laravel](https://laravel.com/).
-You're allowed to use vanilla js or any js frameworks or libraries that you wish as long as you utilize typescript.
+This project will use **Laravel** (as a backend framework) and **Alpine.js**, **vanilla JS**, **HTML**, **CSS**, and **Blade templating** for the frontend.

-You are tasked to create a job board application that display jobs posted from the admin of the site.
-The site is called WiseJobs.
+You are tasked with creating a responsive, performant, and user-friendly job board application called WiseJobs.

 ### Users 👥

 **Users should be able to:**
-* Scroll through the list of the latest published jobs.
+- Scroll through the list of the latest published jobs.
-* Filter jobs based on: position type such as remote or in-person, salary, company and location.
+- Filter jobs based on: position type (remote or in-person), salary, company, and location.
-* View more details for each individual job.
+- View more details for each individual job.
+- **Performance Consideration:** Ensure smooth scrolling, fast page loading, and efficient job filtering.
+- **UI/UX Consideration:** The list should be easy to navigate, with clear, user-friendly job cards, and filters should be intuitive and accessible.

-### Admin users 🗣️
+### Admin Users 🗣️

-**Admins should be able to:**
+**Admin users should be able to:**
-* Create companies.
+- Create companies.
-* View all companies and the number of postings for each company.
+- View all companies and the number of postings for each company.
-* View a single company.
+- View a single company.
-* Update a company.
+- Update a company.
-* Delete a company and all of its postings.
+- Delete a company and all of its postings.
-* Create job postings for a selected company.
+- Create job postings for a selected company.
-* View a single job posting.
+- View a single job posting.
-* Update a job posting.
+- Update a job posting.
-* Delete a job posting.
+- Delete a job posting.

-## Frontend 🤘
+### Frontend Expectations 🤘

-The frontend design decisions and how you go about displaying the data is completely up to you.
+1. **Performance:**
+   - **Optimize for Core Web Vitals (CWV):** Ensure the app scores well on metrics like First Contentful Paint (FCP), Largest Contentful Paint (LCP), and Cumulative Layout Shift (CLS).
+   - **Lazy Loading:** Implement lazy loading of job postings and images to improve initial load time.
+   - **Minification and Compression:** Minimize and compress assets (CSS, JS) for better performance.

+2. **UI/UX:**
+   - **Responsive Design:** Ensure the application is fully responsive across all devices (mobile, tablet, desktop).
+   - **User-friendly Filters:** Implement an intuitive filtering UI with clear feedback when users apply filters.
+   - **Microinteractions:** Add subtle animations or transitions to improve the user experience without impacting performance.
+   - **Accessibility:** Ensure the site is accessible for all users (e.g., keyboard navigation, screen reader support).

+3. **Frontend Architecture:**
+   - **Reusable Components:** Build reusable components for job cards, filter options, and forms using Blade and Alpine.js.
+   - **Separation of Concerns:** Ensure a clean separation between data fetching and UI rendering for scalability.
+   - **CSS Architecture:** Use a CSS methodology such as BEM or utility-first CSS for maintainable and scalable styles.

+4. **Extras (Optional but appreciated):**
+   - **Dark Mode Toggle**: Provide a dark mode toggle for the job board.
+   - **Hosting**: Deploy the application for extra points.

-## Submission 📬
+### Submission 📬

-Please make sure to fork this repository and write your code in it.
-We would like to see a commit history of your progress so keep in mind to push often with appropriate commits messages.
-When you are completed with the challenge feel free to share the link with us and also don't forget to write a readme for getting started with your project.
-You should have at least one commit pushed at the 2-hour mark.
+Please make sure to fork this repository and commit your code.
+We would like to see your commit history with clear, frequent commit messages.
+When you are completed with the challenge, feel free to share the repository link with us, along with a readme for getting started with the project.
+Ensure at least one commit is pushed at the 2-hour mark.

-Extra points if you host the application

-# ✨✨ Best of luck to you. ✨✨